Overview

 Note that when executing performance tests that can easily register new users, it’s highly desirable to have the ability to clear down the database of created users between test executions.
 This will prevent the database from becoming overwhelmed with existing user accounts.

-Login/Password with Verification Link
+Login/Password with Verification Linkcredentials2

 How you handle this in your Gatling script will depend on the setup of your application, and whether you can capture the verification link from the browser.
-If you have the means to access the link on a webpage or through a HTTP call, then you can use a Gatling check to capture and save the link as a parameter.
+If you have the means to access the link on a webpage or through an HTTP call, then you can use a Gatling check to capture and save the link as a parameter.
 You can then use this parameter in a subsequent HTTP call to access the link and complete the registration or login process.

 If you want to test the generation of emailed verification links in a test environment, you might want to try the tool MailHog.
 Refer to this guide for setting up and configuring MailHog for testing in your environment.